 Beginning in July 2019, Medford joined more than 90 other Massachusetts municipalities that have passed ordinances to phase-out thin-film plastic bags from retail establishments throughout the city.
 The idea for the ordinance emerged from a group of Medford High School students who created an online petition calling for the elimination of plastic bags in the city, which received more than 600 Medford resident signatures.
 The ordinance was drafted in collaboration with the Law Department, Building Department, Health Department, Office of Energy & Environment, and the Mayor’s Office.
 It was passed unanimously by the City Council and signed by Mayor Stephanie Muccini Burke.

 Plastic bags provided at retail outlets in the United States are often only used once before being thrown away, and are rarely recycled, typically ending up in the environment as litter and harming wildlife.
-Scientists estimate that it takes hundreds of years for them to biodegrade or break down.
-By switching to reusable checkout bags, together we will reduce the number of plastic and paper bags that are burned, used, discarded, and littered.
+Scientists estimate that it takes hundreds of years for them to break down.
+By switching to reusable checkout bags, we are reducing the number of plastic and paper bags that are burned, used, discarded, and littered.

 - Paper bags that meet requirements as specified by the ordinance.

 - Reusable bags made of cloth or thicker plastic that meet the requirements of the ordinance.

 - Bags customers use inside establishments to package bulk items such as fruit, vegetables, grains, candy, etc.; contain or wrap frozen foods, meat or fish; contain or wrap flowers, potted plants, etc. are still allowed.
 Also, laundry or dry-cleaning bags, or bags sold in packages intended to be used for home food storage, garbage waste, pet waste, or yard waste are not included in this ordinance.